dirtyfilthy/siem-from-scratch/README.md

 # SIEM FROM SCRATCH

-This project creates a "drop in" ELK SIEM component for use in a infosec redteam lab.
-It will install the ELK stack, register a trial, create TLS certificates, setup users, setup beat index templates etc etc. (see ACTIVITIES).
+This project creates a drop in ELK SIEM component for use in a infosec redteam lab.
+It will install the ELK stack, register a trial, create TLS certificates, setup users, setup beat index templates etc etc. (see "Activities").
+This is not designed to replace the excellent DetectionLab (https://github.com/clong/DetectionLab), but instead provide an easy to use, low configuration, drop-in component you can integrate into existing labs or use as part of custom redteam scenarios.

 To create a complete lab the only thing required should be to install beats agents on boxes and point them at the SIEM.

 ## Prerequisites